welbornprod/easysettings/README.txt

 	#!/usr/bin/env python
 	# --------------- Creation ----------------

-	from easysettings import easysettings
+	from easysettings import EasySettings

-	settings = easysettings.easysettings("myconfigfile.conf")
+	settings = EasySettings("myconfigfile.conf")

 	# configfile_exists() checks for existing config, and creates one if needed.
 	# ** this function is called automatically now when a filename is passed to easysettings. **
-	# if you wish to disable it, just do: settings = easysettings.easysettings() and set
+	# if you wish to disable it, just do: settings = EasySettings() and set
 	# settings.configfile later.

 	# ------------- Basic Functions -----------